sunnya97/sdk-nameservice-example/README.md

 nameservicecli keys add jack
 ```

-Next open the generated file `~/.nameserviced/config/genesis.json` in a text editor and copy in the address output by adding a key.
+Next open the generated file `~/.nameserviced/config/genesis.json` in a text editor and copy in the address output by adding a key above.
 This will give you control over a wallet with some coins when you start your local network.
 You can now start `nameserviced` by calling `nameserviced start`.
 You will see blocks being produced.

 Open another terminal to run commands against the network you have just created: